-3. Build a Do-It-Yourself LED home spa.
-I have space at home to make a LED spa and I purchased lights to do so.
+3. Build a Do-It-Yourself near infrared light home spa.
+I have space at home to make a red LED and near infrared light spa.

-There are instructions and photos on the Internet to customize your own DIY LED spa.
+There are instructions and photos on the Internet to customize your own DIY near infrared light spa.

 For now, I am experimenting on the most basic level.
 I purchased this RubyLux infrared light that operates at 850 nm for $22.
 I installed the light in a porcelain base, clamp on light fixture.
 The bulb gets hot and can burn so use protective covers and take precautions during use.

 I purchased this Super Ultrathin Red LED Grow Light Panel with a wavelength of 660nm for $22 per panel.